 Let me make it more simple.

-“Outbound” marketing are strategies such as direct mail, cold calling, and driving for dollars.
+“Outbound” marketing is direct mail, cold calling, and driving for dollars.

 The Simple Motivated Seller Lead Generation Formula